vijaykumarnaramalli/myprojects/README.md

 # myprojects
-This repo is all about learning complete git
+This repo is all about learning complete git and practicing git commands using my mac